 When the Typewriter was King!

-There was time, not long ago, before personal computers, when a
+There was a time, not long ago, before personal computers,

-small mechanical device was the primary source for written
+small mechanical device was the primary means for creating

-documents and correspondence.
-It was developed to help
+written documents and correspondence.
+It was developed to

 dominated desktops in businesses, schools and homes throughout